Lawrence Vankoughnet: The Department of Indian Affairs and the loss of the buffalo

 Relationships between settlers and Indigenous populations shifted drastically around the same time that Plains bison (buffalo) populations disappeared from the plains.
 With the loss of the buffalo came the loss of the nomadic lifestyles of the indigenous peoples.
 Their freedom was not something that they could maintain.
 With the collapse in the 1870s being something that many were not expecting, the government’s ability to supply adequate food was insufficient.
 Lack of food on reserve land combined with close living conditions and widespread poverty brought on devastating illnesses, including tuberculosis.
 Many historians viewed TB as the main killer of early reserve populations despite its presence in populations beforehand.

 The Metis, who were the offspring of white settlers and Indigenous women, lived less nomadic lives than the Indigenous people.
 After many fled the Red River settlement, they began setting up permanent settlements throughout the 1870s throughout the northwest.

 Many forts were the result of the Catholic mission, like Fort Laurent.
 Lawrence Clarke, chairman of the Metis Council and fellow developer of Fort Laurent, saw the opportunity to higher eager metis workers and lower standards and wages.
 Laws and regulations at the Fort meant a secure supply of pemmican as buffalo populations dwindled.
 The Metis and Indians were hunting the same buffalo and many sensed their demise.
 As the decline of buffalo increased, so did the Metis and Indigenous' concern for their way of life.

 When the Liberal government of Alexander Mackenzie came into power in 1873, they began to hesitantly prepare the west for settlement.
-With Fort Laurent on the proposed railway route, Lawrence Clarke, the Hudson Bay Company (HBC) and the federal government authorities sought control over the buffalo and pemmican supply- wanting it out of metis hands.
+With Fort Laurent on the proposed railway route, Lawrence Clarke, the Hudson's Bay Company (HBC) and the federal government authorities sought control over the buffalo and pemmican supply- wanting it out of metis hands.

 In the mid 1870s, Lawrence Clarke, Metis council president Gabriel Dumont and the Metis people got into an affair which illegitimated the Fort Laurent law system, bringing the British law into power and the buffalo and pemmican into the hands of the HBC.
 Two bad years of wheat production caused by an early frost in 1883 and a wet summer in 1884 further aggravated those struggling for food and money on the plains.